What to do when Life Literally Makes no Sense-

-The Seven Churches Series- Philadelphia the Successful Church
+The Seven Churches Series- Philadelphia-the Best of the Seven

 For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him- 2nd Chronicles 16:9 NKJV